EUCANCan/oncoliner/README.md

 ### Normalization

-It is recommended to normalize indels and SNVs before executing ONCOLINER.
+Depending on the use case, it may be advisable to normalize indels and SNVs before running ONCOLINER.
 For this purpose, we recommend using pre.py from [Illumina's Haplotype Comparison Tools (hap.py)](https://github.com/Illumina/hap.py).
 We provide an standalone and containerized **[EUCANCan's pre.py wrapper](https://github.com/EUCANCan/prepy-wrapper)** for this purpose, specially the bulk version of the wrapper.

 ## Additional software